-17208.--(a) The court may, on its own metion or on request of a trustee or other person interested in the trust, appoint a guardian ad litem at any stage of a proceeding concerning the trust to represent the interest of any of the fellowing persons, if the court determines that representation of the interest otherwise would be inadequate.
+17208.--(a) The court may, on its own metion or on request of a trustee or other person interested in the trust; appoint a guardian ad litem at any stage of a proceeding concerning the trust to represent the interest of any of the following persons, if the court determines

-- (1)-A-minor- - (2)-An-incapacitated-person- - (3)-An-unbern-persent - (4)-An-unascertained-person- - (5)-A-person-whose-identity-or-address-is-unknown- - (6)-A-designated-class-of-persons-who-are not-ascertained-or-are not-in-being- - (b)-If-not-precluded-by-a-conflict-of-interest,-a-guardian-ad litem-may-be-appointed-to-represent-several-persons-or-interests- - (e)-The-reasonable-expenses-of-the-guardian-ad-litem,-including compensation-and-attorney's-fees,-shall-be-determined-by-the-court-and paid-as-the-court-orders,-cither-out-of-trust-property-or-by-the petitioner. - (d)-Sections-372-to-373,5,-inclusive,--of-the-Gode-of-Givil Procedure-do-not-apply-to-the-appointment-of-a-guardian-ad-litem-under this-section.
+- (1)-A-miner- - (2)-An-ineapacitated-person- - (3)-An-unbern-person- - (4)-An-unascertained-person- - (5)-A-person-whose-identity-or-address-is-unknown- - (6)-A-designated-class-of-persons-who-are-not-ascertained-or-are not-in-being. - (b)-If-not-precluded-by-a-conflict-of-interest,-a-guardian-ad litem-may-be-appointed-to-represent-several-persons-or-interests. - (e)-The -reasonable-expenses of the guardian ad litemy-including compensation and attorney's fees, shall-be determined by the court and paid-as-the court-orders,-either-out-of-trust-property-or-by-the petitioner. - (d)--Sections--372-to--373.5,--inclusive,--of--the--Gode--of--Givil Procedure-do-not-apply-to-the-appointment-of-a-guardian-ad-litem-under this-section.

 Comment.
-Section 17208 is restated without substantive change and generalized in Section 1004 which applies to the entire Probate Code.
+Section 17208 is restated without substantive change and generalized in Section 1003 which applies to the entire Probate Code.